Market Analysts see Fortinet Inc. [FTNT] gaining to $73. Time to buy?

-Fortinet Inc. [NASDAQ: FTNT] traded at a low on 04/05/23, posting a -1.24 loss after which it closed the day’ session at $65.15.
+Fortinet Inc. [NASDAQ: FTNT] surged by $1.39 during the normal trading session on Monday and reaching a high of $67.44 during the day while it closed the day at $66.91.
 The company report on April 4, 2023 that Fortinet Revolutionizes Secure Networking with Unified Management and Analytics Across the Entire Hybrid Network.

 New Innovations to Fortinet’s Secure Networking Portfolio and FortiOS 7.4 Span Hybrid Mesh Firewall, Secure SD-WAN, Single-Vendor SASE, Universal ZTNA, and Secure WLAN/LAN.